Lightfoot administration quietly re-upped ShotSpotter contract Johnson has vowed to cancel

 The city’s initial three-year, $33 million contract with California-based ShotSpotter started in August 2018 and was extended for two additional years in December 2020 without public notice and long before the initial deal was slated to end.

 Records show the contract was set to expire on Aug.
-19, but ShotSpotter spokeswoman Sara Lattman said it was extended in October and will remain in effect until at least Feb.
+19, but a ShotSpotter spokesperson said it was extended in October and will remain in effect until at least Feb.
 16.

-ShotSpotter’s stock value has spiraled since the Cook County commissioner was elected on Tuesday night.
+ShotSpotter’s stock value has spiraled since the Cook County commissioner was elected on Tuesday night, falling more than 31% to $25.95 at Friday’s close.
 CEO Ralph Clark has since extended an olive branch to the next mayor in an effort to hold onto one of the company’s most important clients.

 Johnson’s transition team declined to comment on his plans.
 City officials didn’t respond to requests for comment on the ShotSpotter deal, which has been under fire for years.